 8. Featured Items

 Wondering how to decorate a bookcase with smaller cubbies or shelves?
 Try featuring a single, decorative item on its own.
 A simple white vase, bowl, decorative plate, or plant are all excellent choices when styling a bookcase with small or narrow shelves.

 This bookcase styling tip will do more for your shelf design game than almost anything else.
 When placing objects on shelves, odd numbers look best together.
 Group objects in threes and keep in mind that the height, shape, and texture should vary between the items to keep things interesting.

 For example pair a tall vase on the left, with a shorter decorative item on the right-hand side, and an art piece in the middle like a plate or painting.
 If you’re stuck on ideas, Kris Jarrett has a great post on how to use a simple formula (mostly using odd-numbered pairs) to create the perfect shelf every time.

 10. Space Things Out

 As our final bookcase styling tip, keep in mind that there’s nothing wrong with leaving some space between objects on shelving, especially if you have lots of open shelves.
 Sometimes the best shelf arrangement idea is to put less on the shelf than you think it should have.
 Keep your shelves from looking cluttered and try moving some things off the shelf.

 Learning how to decorate a bookcase is a skill that takes practice, but once you get bookcase styling just right, your bookcase can be one of the most beautiful features in your home.
-If you’re interested in more home design ideas and tips, check out the Artisan Hardware blog and get inspired today.
+If you’re interested in creating your own DIY bookshelf, read this article.
+For more home design ideas and tips, check out the Artisan Hardware blog and get inspired today.